acoustid/acoustid-server/README.md

 Development
 -----------

+You can use the provided `Vagrantfile` to quickly set up a development instance:

+    vagrant up
+    vagrant ssh

+Create an empty database:

+    ./admin/dev/create_dev_db.py -c acoustid.conf

-Normally, you can start the web application like this:
+You can start the web application like this:

     ./run_web.sh